 8. The foooood!

-I mean, the food is a reason to visit anywhere in India if I’m honest!
-The food in Rajasthan is particularly good.
-Pushkar is a great place to get stuck in because there’s such a blend of local and tourist places.
+Pushkar is a great place to eat because there’s such a blend of local and tourist places.
 If you’re easing your stomach into India gently, you can sample milder Indian curries in gorgeous cafe surroundings.

 If you’re confident and ready to dive in, there’s tons of affordable street food.